Brideau/whackdata/_posts/2016-07-25-tool-for-analyzing-mapping-pokemon-go.md

 ---
 layout: post
-title: A Tool for Analyzing and Visualizing Pokemon Go Data
+title: Pokemon Go - Findings Nests and Testing Theories
 ---

 I've developed some tooling for doing date/time and geospatial analysis on Pokemon Go data, which can be used for testing different theories based on historical data.